Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART)

 \subsection{Evaluating MAPF Plans}

-To evaluate MAPF algorithms, researchers typically generate a plan for a given MAPF instance and then execute it.
-While many MAPF benchmarks with 2-D-grid maps are proposed~\cite{Stern2019benchmark,gebser2018experimenting,sturtevant2012benchmark,Qian2024Benchmark}, most prior MAPF works are evaluated on them using simplified robot models that assume no delays and discretized time and space.
+To evaluate MAPF planners, researchers typically generate a plan for a given MAPF instance and then execute it.
+While many MAPF benchmarks with 2-D grid maps are proposed~\cite{Stern2019benchmark,gebser2018experimenting,sturtevant2012benchmark,Qian2024Benchmark}, most prior MAPF works are evaluated on them using simplified robot models that assume no delays and discretized time and space.
 Some benchmarks have attempted to include realistic elements such as acceleration and rotation~\cite{mohanty2020flatlandrl,chan2024league}.
-However, their model is still far from realistic, and typically requires the same robot models for both planning and execution phases.
+However, their models are still far from realistic, and they typically require the same robot models for planning and execution phases.

 Given the difficulty of modeling all real-world factors analytically, physics-engine-based simulators offer a promising approach for more accurate evaluation.
+Frameworks like Open-RMF~\cite{openrmf} provide middleware for deploying and coordinating robot fleets in production environments, handling task allocation, traffic management, and building infrastructure integration.
+However, such operational deployment frameworks are not specialized for MAPF evaluation.
+While centralized MAPF planners can be integrated, using them to benchmark and stress-test MAPF planners at large scale typically requires additional engineering effort beyond their core scope.
+To address the need for MAPF-specific evaluation, several simulation-based tools have been developed.
 MRP-Bench~\cite{schaefer2023benchmark} leverages a high-fidelity, physics-based simulator Gazebo~\cite{koenig2004design} to simulate multi-robot systems.
 It integrates low-level controllers to account for robots’ kinodynamic constraints and potential delays.
 REMROC~\cite{heuer2024benchmarking} also uses Gazebo to realistically evaluate MAPF plans, with a particular focus on human-shared environments.
-However, these existing tools have two main limitations.
-First, they often require significant engineering effort to integrate user-defined maps and MAPF planners, limiting their flexibility for different scenarios.
-In particular, they lack a general execution framework, making it difficult to directly evaluate MAPF planners using different robot models.
-Second, they have limited scalability: the largest number of robots tested in previous work is less than 100 agents.
+However, as shown in~\Cref{tab:comparison}, these existing tools have two main limitations.
+First, they often require significant engineering effort to integrate user-defined maps and new MAPF planners, limiting their flexibility for different scenarios.
+In particular, they lack a general execution framework, making it difficult to directly evaluate MAPF planners across different robot models assumed during planning.
+Second, they have limited scalability: the largest number of robots tested in previous work is less than 100 robots.
 Most of these works rely on Gazebo, whose high computational overhead, resulting from modeling many factors not relevant to MAPF, significantly constrains scalability.
 MRP-Bench, for example, does not scale to more than 10 robots.